angelacorte/slides-2025-SIESTA-student-talk/content/_index.md

 {{% col %}}

-Implementation of a plant-inspired morphogenesis algorithm with _Collektive_<small>3</small>, for the management of distributed resources
+Implementation of a _plant-inspired morphogenesis_ algorithm<small>4</small> for the management of distributed resources

-First testings on Android and iOS devices
+First testings on _Android_ and _iOS_ devices.

 <img src="./images/oneroot.gif" width=40%>